Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it 'Scrape a public URL and extract its design system as a structured DESIGN.md document.'
-It specifies the action, resource, and output format, distinguishing it from sibling tools like get_tokens or analyze_design.
+The description states a clear verb+resource: 'Scrape a public URL and extract its design system as a structured DESIGN.md document.'
+It details specific actions (fetches HTML, parses CSS) and distinguishes from sibling tools by focusing on design system extraction into a document format.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.